Narendra Modi: Governance and other initiatives

 Modi's first year as PM saw significant centralisation of power.
 Modi, who initially lacked a majority in the Rajya Sabha, the upper house of Indian Parliament, passed a number of ordinances to enact his policies, leading to further centralisation of power.
 His administration enacted a bill to increase its control over the appointment of judges and reducing that of the judiciary.
 In December 2014, he abolished the Planning Commission, replacing it with the National Institution for Transforming India (NITI Aayog), concentrating the power previously with the planning commission in the person of the PM.
 The Planning Commission had in previous years been criticised for creating inefficiency in the government and of not fulfilling its role of improving social welfare but since the economic liberalisation of the 1990s, it had been the major government body responsible for measures related to social justice.

 In its first year of administration, the Modi government launched investigations through the Intelligence Bureau into numerous civil society organisations and foreign non-governmental organisations (NGOs) on the grounds these organisations were slowing economic growth.
 The investigations were criticised as a witch hunt.
 International humanitarian aid organisation Medecins Sans Frontieres, and environmental nonprofit organisation Sierra Club and Avaaz were among the groups that were investigated.
 Cases of sedition and terrorism laws were filed against individuals who criticised the government.
 This led to discontent within the BJP about his style of functioning and drew comparisons to the governing style of Indira Gandhi.

 Modi repealed 1,200 obsolete laws in first three years as prime minister; 1,301 such laws had been repealed by previous governments in the previous 64 years.
 Modi launched the Digital India programme with the goal of ensuring government services are available electronically, build infrastructure to provide high-speed Internet access to rural areas, boost manufacturing of electronic goods in the country, and promote digital literacy.

 In 2019, a law to reserve 10 per cent of educational admission and government jobs for economically disadvantaged individuals was passed.
 In 2016, Modi's administration launched the Ujjwala scheme to provide free liquefied petroleum gas (LPG) connections to rural households.
 The scheme led to an additional 24% of Indian households having access to LPG in 2019 as compared to 2014.
-In 2022, the government eliminated LPG subsidies for all citizens except those covered by the Ujjwala program.
+In 2022, the government eliminated LPG subsidies for all citizens except those covered by the Ujjwala programme.

-In 2023, the Modi administration issued a notification constituting a high-level committee on One Nation, One Election, a proposal aimed to synchronise all elections in the country either on a single day or within a specific time frame.
-In September 2024, the bill for One Nation, One Election was approved by the Modi Cabinet.

-Since May 2023, ethnic tensions between some groups have resulted in violent clashes in Manipur.
-After 1 month of the violence, nearly 100 were killed and more than 36,000 people were displaced.
-Modi has been criticised for his lack of reaction towards the violence.
+Tensions between ethnic groups in Manipur flared into violent clashes in May 2023.
+In the first month of violence, nearly 100 were killed and more than 36,000 people were displaced.
+Modi was criticised for his lack of reaction towards the violence.
+In July 2026, student-led protests against the Modi government's handling of the NEET paper leak, the largest in several years, led to the resignation of Union Education Minister Dharmendra Pradhan.